William & Mary scandal of 1951

 The William & Mary scandal of 1951 was a transcript-altering scandal at the College of William & Mary in Williamsburg, Virginia, United States.
-Prior to World War II, William & Mary tried to become a formidable NCAA Division I athletics power despite its small size (approximately 1,500 students attended the school in the late 1930s).
-Although the school had always been known as a top tier liberal arts university, pressures to be as equally successful in sports—especially football, men's basketball and baseball—had been mounting for over a decade by the time the scandal was discovered in 1951.
+Prior to World War II, college officials at William & Mary "attempted to [have The College] become a big-time football power" despite its "enrollment of far less than 1000 males".
+(Other sources place the enrollment at approximately 1,500 students in the late 1930s.)
+That is, The College tried to become a formidable NCAA Division I athletics power despite its small size.
+Pressures to be successful in sports—especially football, men's basketball, and baseball—had been mounting for over a decade by the time the scandal was discovered in 1951.